PriyabrataDas1/brain-tumor-segmentation-gans/README.md

 * IoU Improvement: **54.36%**

 The augmented model also achieved a lower and more stable validation loss, indicating reduced overfitting and improved robustness on unseen MRI data.

 ---

+## Research Significance

+Medical imaging datasets are often limited due to privacy constraints, annotation costs, and disease rarity.
+This work demonstrates how GAN-based synthetic data generation can be leveraged to improve segmentation performance while reducing dependence on large annotated datasets.
+The framework provides a scalable strategy for enhancing AI-assisted medical imaging systems and can be extended to other segmentation tasks in healthcare.

+---